Hudugaru: Plot

 Three youths – Prabhu, Chandru, and Siddesh (Puneeth Rajakumar, Srinagara Kitty and Yogesh respectively) aspiring for government jobs, and to settle in Dubai are struck with bad luck in life when Sudhir (Vishal Hegde), a best friend of Prabhu falls in love with the daughter of a business tycoon.

 Prabhu decides to kidnap the businessman's daughter with his close friends Chandru and Siddesh, so that his friend Sudhir (son of former MP) is happy.
-While kidnapping, things go badly for the three friends - Prabhu gets hit badly on his forehead, Chandru loses his right leg and Siddesh becomes deaf.
+While kidnapping her, things go badly for the three friends - Prabhu gets hit badly on his forehead, Chandru loses his right leg and Siddesh becomes deaf.

-It is not just that in the life of trios.
-The destiny is very bad when they are back to their native place.
-Prabhu loses his love for someone, Siddesh is sent out from the home, Chandru losing a leg finds Pavitra (Prabhu's sister) for his life.
+It is not just those mishaps in the life of the trio.
+Their destiny is very bad when they are back in their native place.
+Prabhu loses his love for someone, Siddesh is sent out from the home, Chandru losing a leg finds Pavitra (Prabhu's sister) as a life partner.

-The story takes an interesting turn when the marriage breaks out of a quarrel between Sudhir and Sushma.
-The three return to the same place where they were brutally wounded and question the lovers about the separation.
+The story takes an interesting turn when Sudhir's marriage breaks out in a quarrel between Sudhir and Sushma.
+The three return to the same place where they were brutally wounded and question the lovers about their separation.